edgi-govdata-archiving/web-monitoring-task-sheets/README.md

 # Web Monitoring Task Sheets

 **⚠️ This is a work in progress, and is pretty messy!
-There will lots of commits directly on `master` for now. ⚠️**
+There will be lots of commits directly on `master` for now. ⚠️**

 This project is a re-envisioning of our process for generating weekly analyst tasking spreadsheets.
 It pulls down information from a web-monitoring-db instance about all the changes that have occurred over a given timeframe and then attempts to analyze them and assign a meaningful priority to each page.